omiguelperez/ec2-staging-deploy/README.md

 omiguelperez.ec2_staging_deploy
 =========

-With this role we can deploy FZ academia platform to staging machines.
+With this role we can deploy services to staging machines.

 Role Variables